Get cheap business class tickets with these money-saving tips

 Ready for an upgrade?
 Turning left at the plane door doesn’t have to feel like a fantasy.

-If flying business class is your version of travel bliss — plush seats, proper legroom, and maybe even a glass of bubbly at 35,000 feet — we’re right there with you.
+If flying business class is your version of travel bliss—plush seats, proper legroom, and maybe even a glass of bubbly while up in the air—we’re right there with you.
 And the best part?
-Finding affordable business-class flights isn’t just a pipe dream.
+Finding cheap business-class flights isn’t just a pipe dream.
 With the right hacks (and a little timing), it’s totally possible to fly in style without blowing your budget.

 Business class flights on Canadian airlines